 Another excellent way to prolong the life of your pH electrode is a rotation policy of two or more electrodes.
 Put one in use and the other(s) in a regeneration solution at the lab.
 When the time comes to replace the spent electrode, put it into the regeneration solution and install a regenerated electrode to continue your process.

-to know more pH and buffer solutions, you can get in touch with our engineers!
+To know more pH electrodes and buffer solutions, you can get in touch with our engineers!